Serbians vote for president under threat of protest

 Tadic, who beat Nikolic by less than one percentage point in the first round, says his opponent’s change in direction is purely cosmetic.

-Handing power to Nikolic, he says, would slam the brakes on reform and reverse the process of reconciliation between Serbia and its ex-Yugoslav neighbours since Milosevic’s ouster in 2000.
+Handing power to Nikolic, he says, would slam the brakes on reform and reverse the process of reconciliation between Serbia and its ex-Yugoslav neighbors since Milosevic’s ouster in 2000.

-“We haven’t crossed the Rubicon, but we are on the verge of it, and that’s why we need another five-year term to consolidate the process,” Tadic, 54, told Reuters in an interview.
+“Today is a crucial day,” Tadic, 54, said after voting in the heart of Belgrade’s upmarket old town.
+“It’s an opportunity for us to reaffirm the orientation of the country towards the European civilization.”

 The lean, tanned and telegenic Tadic, campaigning in rolled-up sleeves and open-necked shirt, is seen as a safe pair of hands in a region that has seen enough loose cannons.